 The load versus CFRP strain at mid-span section relationships are shown in Figure 6.
 The load versus mid-span CFRP strain relationships for specimens R6-TS2-A and R6-TS2-B were identical.
 All the values were less than it ultimate CFRP strain value of 0.017.
 Therefore there were no CFRP material failure occurrence.

-2.5.3 Load - Deflection Relationship
+2.5.3 Load-deflection relationship

-The load versus mid-span deflection relationships for all specimens are shown in Figure 7 and Figure 8 while Table 4 summarizes the structural test results and increments of the load carrying capacity of strengthen slabs.
+The load versus mid-span deflection relationships for all specimens is shown in Figure 7 while Table 4 summarizes the structural test results and increments of the load carrying capacity of strengthen slabs.